guisantagui/brain_clock/scripts/dataset_parsing/README.md

 - `train_test_split.R` ensures that the partition is stratified by donor (`individualID`), ensuring that samples coming from the same donor won't be at the same time in training and testing and therefore, preventing data leakage.
 #### 1.8.4 Normalize merged clinical dataset
 Here, genes dominated by zero counts are filtered out from `merged_counts.csv`, then all the genes not available in LINCS L1000 are removed, and the dataset is log2 transformed and quantile normalized (`quant_norm(log2(counts + 1))`).
 Quantile normalization step is applied first only in train data, then the reference distribution is applied to the rest of the dataset.
 The output dataset is generated in `./results/parsed/merged/`, and it's named `merged_counts_log2_qnorm.csv`.
 This is the dataset that will be the startpoint of our pre-processing pipeline.

-## 2. Curation and parsing of perturbation data
-### 2.1 Parsing the compilation of perturbations
-Here, the datasets we compiled from several sources, which are indicated in the Supplementary Table 5 of our manuscript.
-This step is performed by `parse_pert_compilation.R`, and requires the following files, all of them already included in `./data/perturbation/`:
-- `111_sascha_complete_counts_df.csv`
-- `javier_111_counts.csv`
-- `Sascha_metadata.csv`
-- `javier_metadata.csv`

-The output files are `counts_111.csv` and `metDat_111.csv`, both saved at `./results/parsed/`.

-### 2.2 Extraction and parsing LINCS L1000 data
-Here, expression data and metadata corresponding to brain cell types was extracted from `cp_predicted_RNAseq_profiles.gctx` and `ctl_predicted_RNAseq_profiles.gctx` files, and were concatenated into a single expression and metadata files.
-This step is performed `generate_lincs_matrix.sh`, and requires the following files to work both of which can be dowloaded [here](https://lincs-dcic.s3.amazonaws.com/LINCS-data-2020/RNA-seq/cp_predicted_RNAseq_profiles.gctx) and [here](https://lincs-dcic.s3.amazonaws.com/LINCS-data-2020/RNA-seq/ctl_predicted_RNAseq_profiles.gctx), respectively.
-- `cp_predicted_RNAseq_profiles.gctx`.

-### 2.3 Merge LINCS L1000 and compilation of perturbation data
-Here, the two perturbation datasets were combined and quantile-normalized, using the distribution of `merged_counts_log2_quantNorm.csv` as a target for normalization.